axeljuan02/Portfolio-Optimizer/README.md

 CFA Level 1 Candidate
 Personal portfolio manager since age 15

-SORA is part of a broader academic and entrepreneurial journey, combining technical rigor with a long-term vision: to give investors the knowledge and tools once reserved for professionals.
+Helios is part of a broader academic and entrepreneurial journey, combining technical rigor with a long-term vision: to give investors the knowledge and tools once reserved for professionals.

 It is under active development and is designed to showcase the engine’s capabilities, coding standards, and quantitative rigor for academic admissions and professional evaluation.